Rupert Bruce-Mitford: Return to Sutton Hoo

-The second volume of The Sutton Hoo Ship-Burial, covering arms, armour, and regalia, followed in 1978, and the third volume, published in two parts and covering many items including the silver objects, hanging bowls, drinking vessels, textiles, and lyre, came in 1983.
+The second volume of The Sutton Hoo Ship-Burial, covering arms, armour, and regalia, followed in 1978.
+The work was again widely praised, with Graham-Campbell calling it a "tour de force", Farrell a "very great accomplishment", and Vera Evison a "mighty effort" with "no sign of limitation on the length of the text or the number and scale of the illustrations".
+This resulted in what J. N. L. Myres termed an "open-ended approach" that emphasised exploring judgement calls in reconstructions and interpretations rather than presenting conclusions as unimpeachable.
+The third volume, published in two parts and covering many items including the silver objects, hanging bowls, drinking vessels, textiles, and lyre, came in 1983.
 (Note: The delay between these volumes was, in large part, attributable to difficulties in production.)
-The series was widely acclaimed; Farrell termed it "a series which in scope and format is one of the most monumental to have been undertaken in the field of medieval archaeology", and Catherine Hills "[a] monument of publication [which] enshrines the original monument".
-Martin Carver, to whom Bruce-Mitford "handed the Sutton Hoo baton" after publication of the work, called the publication "the most compendious ever produced for a British archaeological site".
+Writing of the series as a whole, Farrell termed it "a series which in scope and format is one of the most monumental to have been undertaken in the field of medieval archaeology", Catherine Hills "[a] monument of publication [which] enshrines the original monument", and Myres "a truly heroic achievement in archaeological publishing".
+Martin Carver, who led research and excavation at Sutton Hoo after Bruce-Mitford, called the publication "the most compendious ever produced for a British archaeological site".